Handwriting is a form of art that will be with us forever

-The establishing charter of the abbey of Tihany or the Letters from Turkey by Kelemen Mikes would not be complete if we did not know the paper they written on or the handwriting itself with which they were written down.
-A written work is not only a random collection of letters, it is a work of art: in the past, the writing surface and writing itself was a fundamental part of the work and it reflected the writer’s individual style.
+The establishing charter of the abbey of Tihany or the Letters from Turkey by Kelemen Mikes would not be complete if we did not know the paper they were written on or the handwriting itself with which they were written down.
+A written work is not only a random collection of letters, it is a work of art: in the past, the writing surface and writing itself were a fundamental part of the work and it reflected the writer’s style.
 Before printing was invented but for long centuries even after that it was the most important tool ensuring the survival of human culture and it remains indispensable even today.
-But when did people start to write and how did the writing as we know it here in Europe today develop?
+But when did people start to write and how did writing as we know it here in Europe today develop?
 Here are the answers to these questions.

 Writing is a basic skill whose potentially most important role is preservation.
 Old literary works including Homer’s epic poems or the Kalevala were traditionally verbally transmitted between communities for a very long time before they were finally written down ensuring that these works, which are part of our collective heritage, are preserved for all times.
 However, it is not only ancient epic poems or medieval establishing charters that were preserved through writing.
 The role of writing is not only preservation, writing itself is creation.

 To show an example from the 20th century: early space programs would simply not have been possible without the use of handwriting.
 What does that mean?
 A photo from 1969, which later became iconic, depicted the moment as Margaret Hamilton, the lead software designer of the American Apollo program, was standing smiling next to a stack of files as tall as her.
 These files contained handwritten codes without which the landing on the moon could not have been successful at the time.